Content Assessment: Embracing Differences? Interplay of Digital Forensics in eDiscovery

 Editor’s Note: From time to time, ComplexDiscovery highlights publicly available or privately purchasable announcements, content updates, and research from cyber, data, and legal discovery providers, research organizations, and ComplexDiscovery community members.
 While ComplexDiscovery regularly highlights this information, it does not assume any responsibility for content assertions.

-To submit recommendations for consideration and inclusion in ComplexDiscovery’s cyber, data, and legal discovery-centric service, product, or research announcements, contact us today.
+Contact us today to submit recommendations for consideration and inclusion in ComplexDiscovery’s data and legal discovery-centric service, product, or research announcements.

 Interplay of Digital Forensics in eDiscovery